 Dura specializes in the development and fabrication of application specific magnet assemblies from a variation of an existing product to new product formation.

-Concept Validation: Used to determine if a magnet solution is viable.
+Concept Validation: Magnetic Concept Validation is used to determine if a magnet solution is viable.
 This process involves design exchanges between team members, drawing reviews, first order software simulations, and geometry mock-ups of the assembly.

 Development: Dura can assist with assembly design or be commissioned to provide a “turn-key” solution based on the variables outlined in concept validation.
 The development stage will make use of Dura’s accumulated knowledge base acquired since 1961, 2D and 3D Boundary and Finite analysis simulation software, prototype construction, and empirical testing.